IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 A generator can be restricted to only be able to provide reserves while generating or while consuming.
 The NoOperatingReserve entry accepts two inputs separated by a "|".
 The first value corresponds to operating reserves while generating, and the second is operating reserves while consuming power.
 If only one value is entered, both values are considered the same.
 If no value is entered, both values are considered "No".

 If the lower and upper bounds of investment/retirement decisions are very close (with a difference \<1e-4) to 0 or 1, they are converted into 0 and 1.
 To forbid investment or retirement on a candidate, set the corresponding upper bound (`InvestmentUp` or `RetirementUp`) to `1e-5`: it falls below the snap threshold and is internally converted to 0.
-A blank cell or 0 in these columns is interpreted as "no upper bound" (full `p.u.` allowed) and lets the candidate be freely chosen by the optimisation.
+A blank cell or 0 in these columns is interpreted as "no upper bound" (full `p.u.` allowed) and lets the candidate be freely chosen by the optimization.

-A hydrogen import can be represented by means of an electric generator with variable cost equal to the import cost and an electrolyzer with a production function ProductionFunctionH2 equal to 1.
+A hydrogen import can be represented with an electric generator whose variable cost equals the import cost and an electrolyzer whose production function ProductionFunctionH2 equals 1.
 This generator must be located in an isolated electricity network (from the main one) and the electrolyzer must be located in a node linking this isolated electricity network and the hydrogen network.

 A summary of the main characteristics of the different types of hydro and ESS is shown in the following figure: